Drumheller, is north-east of Calgary, Alberta

 Horseshoe Canyon offers a variety of excellent, rustic, hiking opportunities but this is only a hint of attractions to come.

 Adjacent interpretive trails provide amazing views of the landscape.
-There have been a number of dinosaur remains found in this area but the main Alberta digs are a long driving distance south and east in Dinosaur Provincial Park to the northeast of Brooks, Alberta.
+There have been a number of dinosaur remains found in this area but the main Alberta digs are a long driving distance south and east in Dinosaur Provincial Park to the northwest of Brooks, Alberta.

-Driving further up the North Dinosaur Trail takes us past the tiny church, which seats 10,000, to the top of Horsethief Canyon, where other wilderness hiking opportunities abound.
-We always take a few minutes to absorb the incredible views from the top before we travel on to the Bleriot Ferry which will take our vehicle across the Red Deer River.
+Driving further up the North Dinosaur Trail passes the tiny church, which seats 10,000, to the top of Horsethief Canyon, where other wilderness hiking opportunities abound.
+It is quality time to take a few minutes to absorb the incredible views from the top before traveling on to the Bleriot Ferry which takes the vehicle across the Red Deer River.